vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

-# Deploy Tanzu for Kubernetes Operations on vSphere
+# Deploy VMware Tanzu for Kubernetes Operations on vSphere

-This document provides step-by-step instructions for deploying and configuring Tanzu for Kubernetes Operations on a vSphere environment backed by a Virtual Distributed Switch (VDS).
+This document provides step-by-step instructions for deploying and configuring VMware Tanzu for Kubernetes Operations (informally known as TKO) on a vSphere environment backed by a Virtual Distributed Switch (VDS).

 The scope of the document is limited to providing the deployment steps based on the reference design in [VMware Tanzu for Kubernetes Operations on vSphere Reference Design](../reference-designs/tko-on-vsphere.md).
 This document does not cover any deployment procedures for the underlying SDDC components.